Hubear41/Sketchy-Magic/README.md

 * `sketchy_magic.js` is the main structure of the canvas.
 * `Player.js` is responsible for all player controls and capturing mouse movements.
+* `WebAudioAPI` as an audio player for music and sound effects
 * `spells.js` uses mouse movements to determine what spell is used.

 ## Implementation Timeline